Optimal Non-Adaptive Group Testing with One-Sided Error Guarantees: Abstract

 \section{Abstract}

 The group testing problem consists of determining a sparse subset of defective items from within a larger set of items via a series of tests, where each test outcome indicates whether at least one defective item is included in the test.
-We study the approximate recovery setting, where the recovery criterion of the defective set is relaxed to allow a small number of items to be misclassified.
+We study the approximate recovery setting, where the recovery criterion of the defective set is relaxed to allow some number of items (up to a certain specified threshold) to be misclassified.
 In particular, we consider \emph{one-sided} approximate recovery criteria, where we allow either only false negative or only false positive misclassifications.
-Under false negatives only (i.e., finding a subset of defectives), we show that there exists an algorithm matching the optimal threshold of two-sided approximate recovery.
+Under false negatives only (i.e., finding a subset of defectives), we show that there exists an algorithm matching the optimal threshold of two-sided approximate recovery, albeit with exponential runtime.
 Under false positives only (i.e., finding a superset of the defectives), we provide a converse bound showing that the better of two existing algorithms is optimal.